 The buildings are accessible to wheelchair users but movement inside is limited.
 For more information, please contact the reception of each site.

-Fribourg’s site and its modern infrastructure stand a few kilometers away.
-Situated in one of the cities with the most beautiful medieval architectural ensemble in Europe, this site hosts the students who commit to the Masters in Wind Orchestra Conducting and Sacred Music.
-Renowned lessons in singing as well as strings and wind instruments are also given there.
+Fribourg's site and its modern infrastructure stand a few kilometers away.
+Situated in one of the cities with the most beautiful medieval architectural ensemble in Europe, this site hosts the students who commit to the Masters in Wind Orchestra Conducting, as well as Bachelors and Masters in brass instruments, singing, teaching music at school (MUSEC), piano and organ.